 - Record your counts.
 Plates where plaques have covered the entire plate and where plaques are not clearly discernible from each other (more than 300 plaques) should be recorded as TNTC (too numerous to count).

-- Calculate the number of lytic phages per millilitre that were in the original bacteriophage suspension using formula mentioned above.
+- Calculate the number of lytic phages per milliliter that were in the original bacteriophage suspension using the formula mentioned above.

 Results of Bacteriophage Plaque Assay

 If 48 plaques are observed in 10-5 dilution factor, as the 0.1 ml virus is added, Plaque forming units/ml will be 4.8 X 107.